 Using a Power Monitor to Control Your Electricity Costs

-- A power monitor is a device to help understand a home’s electricity consumption.
+- A power monitor is a device that can help you understand your home’s electricity consumption.

-- Phantom loads account for around 10 percent of the average household power consumption.
+- Phantom loads can account for up to 10 percent of the average household’s electricity consumption.

 - Appliances that cycle, such as refrigerators and water heaters, will need to plugged in for a longer period to capture true usage.